So, you’re interested in taking a career interest test?

 Below is a primer on FOUR of the most popular and most credible career interest inventories:

 The test also pinpoints the specific fields that the test-taker might enjoy within these general themes.
-For example, a person who scored highest in the artistic theme may be told that he or she would likely enjoy performing arts over creative writing.
+For example, a person who scored highest in the artistic subjects may be told that he or she would likely enjoy performing arts over creative writing.

 The interest inventory classifies test-takers into six clusters of interests: arts and communications, business operations, outdoors and mechanical, sales and management, science and technology, and personal and social services.
 The skills inventory, on the other hand, provides self-reported competency in the different skills under each cluster.
 The skills inventory is critical in career mapping; interest tests only tell you whether you’d like a particular line of work, it wouldn’t tell you if you’d be good at it.
 The third test, the values inventory, provides information on the respondent’s most treasured work values.
-It answers the question: what does this person consider as important when looking for a job, i.e. does mental stimulation matter more than financial rewards for this person?
+It answers the question: what does this person consider as important when looking for a job, i.e., does mental stimulation matter more than financial rewards for this person?

 Kuder assessments are available online, and if you answer via the official website, you’ll receive a write-up of your profile that you can use to complement your CV or resume.

-Apart of the traditional interest scales, CDI measures four scales: Career Planning, Career Exploration, Decision-Making and Knowledge of the World of Work.
+Apart from the traditional interest scales, CDI measures four scales: Career Planning, Career Exploration, Decision-Making and Knowledge of the World of Work.
 The Career Planning Scale represents how much thought the test-taker has given to his or her future career endeavor.
 Career Exploration, as the term implies, measures the amount of effort that test-taker has given into researching and understanding career choices.
 The Decision-Making scale indicates the ability of the test-taker to settle on a rational career decision.
 The Knowledge of the World of Work assesses the amount knowledge the test-taker has on how jobs work in the real world.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.